 Is stress a mental health problem?

-- Stress can cause mental health problems, and make existing problems worse.
-For example, if you often struggle to manage feelings of stress, you might develop a mental health problem like anxiety or depression.
+- Stress can cause mental health problems.
+And it can make existing problems worse.
+For example, if you experience lots of stress, this might lead you to develop a mental health problem like anxiety or depression.
 Or a traumatic period of stress might lead to post-traumatic stress disorder (PTSD).